 Scaling Business Advisory: The Value Pyramid for Accountants and Business Advisors (Part 1)

 Over the past couple of decades accountants have been given a lot of well-meaning but ultimately misguided advice.
-Here’s just some of the ‘advice’ I’ve
+Here’s just some of the ‘advice’ I’ve heard:

 - “Forget about being an accountant.
 Become a business development advisor instead.”